Yahapi/yahapi/pages/faq.md

 ## Why does Yahapi promote lowerCamelCase instead of snake_case?

-The reason is simple; JavaScript embraces [lowerCamelCase](http://nl.wikipedia.org/wiki/CamelCase) and because JSON originates from JavaScript it is a logical choice for your API style.
+JavaScript embraces [lowerCamelCase](http://nl.wikipedia.org/wiki/CamelCase) and because JSON originates from JavaScript it is a logical choice for your API style.

 Please note *lowerCamelCase* style is only a recommendation but not mandatory.